lpsm-dev/loli/README.md

 - ✔️ Discover the `github.com/sirupsen/logrus` log library.
 - ✔️ Use variable injection at build time.
 - ✔️ Use conditional in compilation and build tags.
+- ✔️ How to build CLI using Go

 ## ➤ Install